OzgeKocaoglu/RPG-Bot/README.md

 <img src="https://github.com/OzgeKocaoglu/prometheus/blob/master/icons/horsewhite.png" alt="logo" width="800" height="auto" />
 <br />

-**Fox**: User can adopt a fox using that command and this command add ''Fox'' perm to the user.
+:fox_face: **Fox**: User can adopt a fox using that command and this command add ''Fox'' perm to the user.

 ```
 !tilki